Слике страница

 [merged small][merged small][ocr errors][ocr errors]

-neque calce lupus quemquam, neque dente petit bos) Sed mala tollet anum vitiato melle cicuta.
+neque calce lupus quemquam, neque dente petit bos)

-Or Death's black wing already be display'd,
+Or Death's black wing already be difplay'd,

 To wrap me in the universal shade;